The DHIS2 Annual Conference will take place from 12-15 June! Learn More & Register

 DHIS2 Software Development Roadmap Process

-On this page, you can find an overview of the prioritization and development process and schedule for DHIS2 software
+On this page, you can get an overview of the prioritization and development process and schedule for DHIS2 software, and learn how you can contribute

 Jump to a section on this page

-Requirements for new versions of DHIS2 are collected from the global user community, and priority is given to generic improvements that can have an impact across implementations, rather than those that are specific to one place.
-A dedicated team at UiO leads the development and maintenance of the DHIS2 software platform, including web and Android applications.
-DHIS2 software is developed in 6-month cycles of backend releases, plus periodic patch releases and continuous app releases, according to a collaboratively planned roadmap.
-The annual prioritization process for this roadmap is an iterative, flexible, and continuously evolving process that broadly follows the following stages or steps:
+A dedicated team at the University of Oslo (UiO) leads the development and maintenance of the DHIS2 software platform.
+Development of new DHIS2 features is based on input from the HISP network and complemented with the global user community, priority is given to generic improvements that can have an impact across implementations, rather than those that are specific to one place.
+DHIS2 software is developed in 12-month cycles of backend releases, plus periodic patch releases and continuous app releases, according to a collaboratively planned roadmap.
+The annual prioritization process for this roadmap is an iterative, flexible, and continuously evolving process that broadly follows the following steps:

 Current roadmap for upcoming DHIS2 software releases